kramire/lunch-picker-2.0/README.md

 # Lunch Picker 2.0

 Can't decide on where to grab lunch?
-Let MLP randomly pick for you!
+Let Lunch Picker 2.0 randomly pick for you!

 See a live demo [here](https://xenodochial-lewin-8ab7a8.netlify.app/) Make sure to try on mobile as well!

+Many towns and cities are full of places to eat.
+How does one decide where to go when there are so many options?
+That's where Lunch Picker comes in!

-New York offers a wide range of options on where to eat out, order delivery, or just pick up something to eat.
-Midtown Lunch Picker makes it easy and fun to select a spot by randomly picking from a curated list of restaurants in Midtown Manhattan.
-Take a look at the photos, cuisine type, and reviews, to help you decide - otherwise generate another random choice.
+Lunch Picker makes it easy to pick an eatery by selecting a location at random.
+Take a look at the establishment's photos, cuisine type, and reviews, to help you decide if this is the spot for you - otherwise generate another random choice.
+The demo above works off a list of several restaurants in Midtown Manhattan.

 _This is Version 2 of [Midtown Lunch Picker](https://github.com/kramire/midtown-lunch-picker).
 The following refactors were made:_